-I found that not only did creating bullet journal printables allow me to focus exclusively on my schedule and what I needed to accomplish that week, I also saved at least 5-10 minutes drawing the structure for it.
+I found that not only did creating these printables allow me to focus exclusively on my schedule and what I needed to accomplish that week, I also saved at least 5-10 minutes drawing the structure for it.
 Yay for shortcuts!

 New to bullet journaling?
 Read Bullet Journaling 101: Everything You Need to Know to catch up.

-But bullet journal printables do more than just save you time.
+But a bullet journal printable does more than just save you time.

 - Give you a chance to try creative layouts—ones you don't have to come up with (or recreate) yourself!